ImageMagick/Usage-Markdown/color_mods/index.md

 When the immediate colors have been filled in the rest of the color cube should be able to be at least roughly derived by curve fitting the colors that are present.
 That is, create a 4-D color surface from the color changes discovered.

-When complete than you can apply the Hald CLUT to any other image so as to either make the same color transformation (in either direction) to any other image.
+When complete then you can apply the Hald CLUT to any other image so as to either make the same color transformation (in either direction) to any other image.

 ### Full Color Map Replacement {#replace_colormap}

 FUTURE: Replace all the colors in one color map with colors in another color map.
-Suggestions as to how to best do this is welcome, or programmers to implement some image color map function.
+Suggestions as to how to best do this are welcome, or programmers to implement some image color map function.
 One method may be to use ideas presented in [Dithering with Symbols](../quantize/#diy_symbols).

-The best known solution (but hardly ideal) is currently provided by Fred Weinhaus in is "`mapcolors`" script.
+The best known solution (but hardly ideal) is currently provided by Fred Weinhaus in his "`mapcolors`" script.
 This script essentially maps each color one at a time, masking the pixels involved from one image into a new initially blank image.

-Another idea is to somehow map a 3 dimentional color replacement into a [HALD Color Table](#hald).
+Another idea is to somehow map a 3 dimensional color replacement into a [HALD Color Table](#hald).
 This will not just map the specified colors, but also re-map the colors between the specified colors in a logical way.
 *HALD generator wanted.*